-12.15 Absence from an examination
+12.11 Absence from an Examination

-If a student is prevented by serious circumstances from attending any examination or part of any examination he or she must follow the extenuating circumstances procedure in Section 4 of this Framework.

-2. In the absence of valid extenuating circumstances, a student who misses an assessment will be deemed to have failed it and a mark of zero will be awarded.
+- If a student is prevented by serious circumstances from attending any examination or part of any examination they must follow the extenuating circumstances procedure in Section 4 of this Framework. - In the absence of valid extenuating circumstances, a student who misses an assessment will be deemed to have failed it and a mark of zero will be awarded.

-12.16 Notification of results
+12.12 Notification of results

-- Registry Services notifies students of their confirmed marks, the decisions of Progression and Award Boards and the consequences of those decisions by way of a password protected page that may be accessed directly at www.marjon.ac.uk/students/resultsonline or via LearningSpace. - 2.
+- Registry will notify students of their confirmed marks, the decisions of Progression and Award Boards and the consequences of those decisions by way of a password protected page that may be accessed directly at www.marjon.ac.uk/students/resultsonline. - 2.
 Provisional marks may also be issued in certain circumstances for general guidance only, but students are advised that significant changes may occur when the marks are finalised.
-These include the possibility of a provisional mark of 40% or more changing to a failing mark. - 3.
-Registry Services will make a transcript of module marks available to students who have successfully completed their programme.
+These include the possibility of a provisional mark of 40% or more changing to a failing mark.

+- Registry will make a transcript of module marks available to students who have successfully completed their programme.
 Continuing students should discuss their marks with their Personal Development Tutors at the beginning of the next academic year. - 4.
 The arrangements for publishing results of postgraduate taught programmes and in partner institutions will be as notified to students by the Programme Leader or Programme Area Leader or Personal Development Tutor in consultation with the University Secretary and Registrar, but will follow this procedure as closely as possible. - 5.
-Students should access their results immediately and refer any queries to Registry Services within five working days of publication.
-They should also ensure that they are able to complete any resit work that has been set over the summer.
+Students should access their results immediately.
+If they disagree with the decision made by the Progression and Award Board and believe that they have personal extenuating circumstances, that have not been taken into consideration when making that decision, they should email registry@marjon.ac.uk within five working days of the publication of results.
+In the first instance, Registry will investigate and aim to resolve the query; however, this will not affect a student's right of appeal if the query is not resolved and the appeal deadline will be twenty working days from the date of receipt of the Registry response, rather than from the date when the results are published. - 6.
+Students should also ensure that they are able to complete any resit work that has been set over the summer.

-12.17 External Examiners
+12.13 External Examiners

 - 1. In common with all Higher Education institutions in the UK, the University appoints External Examiners. - 2.
-Each Examiner considers student performance in a designated cluster of modules associated with one or more programmes.
-External Examiners help the University to ensure that justice is done to students, past present and future, that the standard of academic awards is maintained and that assessments are conducted in accordance with the approved regulations. - 3.
-External Examiners submit written annual reports to the University.
-A Progression and Award Board (PAB) External Examiner, appointed from among the current External Examiners, is responsible for maintaining consistency of standards across programmes and award frameworks at the same level and for commenting on the University's Assessment Regulations and Procedures (see Section 3 of this Framework). - 4.
+Each External Examiner considers student performance in a designated cluster of modules associated with one or more programmes.
+External Examiners help the University to ensure that justice is done to students, past present and future, that the standard of academic awards is maintained and that assessments are conducted in accordance with the approved regulations. - External Examiners submit written annual and interim reports to the University.
+A Progression and Award Board (PAB) External Examiner is responsible for maintaining consistency of standards across programmes and award frameworks at the same level. - 4.
 Details of the External Examiner arrangements applicable to a specific programme can be obtained by contacting the Academic Standards Officer in writing, although please also note that the University seeks to safeguard the impartiality of the External Examiner process at all times.
 For this reason, it regards any unauthorised attempt by a student to contact an External Examiner as gross misconduct, the possible penalties for which include expulsion. - 5.
-Detailed information about the role of, and for, External Examiners is contained in the Handbook for External Examiners.
+Detailed information about the role of, and for, External Examiners is contained in the Handbook for External Examiners and Moderators.